 Whilst the shops selling one off unique items of clothing, vintage fashion, handmade make-up and designer shoes are the kind of outlets which you might expect in an area such as this, Seven Dials also boasts a selection of much more unusual shops of the kind which you’d be hard pressed to find anywhere else, even within London.
 Amongst these more unusual outlets are the following:

-Astrology Shop – a one-off shop selling more than 1500 different titles dealing with the topic of astrology, with staff able to lend an expert helping hand
+a one-off shop selling more than 1500 different titles dealing with the topic of astrology, with staff able to lend an expert helping hand

-Bow Wow – the only dog boutique you’ll find in central London, selling chic designer dog products sourced from all over the planet
+The only dog boutique you’ll find in central London, selling chic designer dog products sourced from all over the planet

-Orc’s Nest – if you don’t know your dungeon from your dragon, then the Orc’s nest, a shop dedicated to role-play games and the accessories they require, is an absolute must-see.
+If you don’t know your dungeon from your dragon, then the Orc’s nest, a shop dedicated to role-play games and the accessories they require, is an absolute must-see.

-Atomica Gallery – a gallery which displays and sells unusual and quirky contemporary works of art from artists all over the world
+A gallery which displays and sells unusual and quirky contemporary works of art from artists all over the world

-Grosvenor Prints – the largest shop of its’ kind in London, selling antique prints dating from the 17th century up to the beginning of the 20th century
+The largest shop of its’ kind in London, selling antique prints dating from the 17th century up to the beginning of the 20th century

 Another factor which makes the Seven Dials such an attractive shopping destination is the fact that the area regularly holds special promotional events, sometimes for a single night, sometimes for a few weeks, during which many of the shops offer special discounts.